vivianval/Stress-Estimation-Distracted-Driving-/README.md

 [![Docker](https://img.shields.io/badge/Docker-ready-2496ED.svg)](#)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](#license)

+Official Code Repo for our work Combining facial videos and biosignals for stress estimation during driving submitted to ICPR 2026
 Code for **EMOCA-based facial feature extraction** (FLAME expression/pose + robust 2D landmarks), **side-by-side Open3D visualization** in a reproducible setup, dataset creation and cross-modal transformer training.
 This repo stays lightweight (models and large CSVs are excluded) and focuses on the exact scripts used in our distracted-driving stress pipeline.